acho19/acho19.github.io/README.md

-# kimchi is a website with some restaurants that we love
+# This is my first website I've always wanted to create.
+## This website's content is some restaurants I have been to in NYC and highly recommend.